ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   CI/CD is handled with GitHub Actions.
 Actions was chosen for the following reasons:

   - As Actions is a GitHub product, it integrates very well with our GitHub repository.
-  - It is relatively straight-forward to setup compared to other CI/CD solutions.
+  - It is relatively straightforward to set up compared to other CI/CD solutions.
 Many common processes ('Actions') have already been implemented by GitHub themselves or other developers.
   - It is free to use up to 2000 minutes per month.

 - **Prometheus/Grafana**